insidewhy/lucky-cafe/readme.md

 expect(finished5).toEqual(true)
 ```

-The `pageSize` for each source is used to tell `lucky-cafe` how many items will be returned by each page request.

-The global `pageSize` config determines how many items should be returned by each call to `fextNextPage`.
+The `pageSize` config determines how many items should be returned by each call to `fextNextPage`.

 The `fetch` callbacks must return an object with an `items` field and a `continuationToken` string (or `null` when there is no continuation token i.e. there are no more pages).
 If the API does not return data in this format a wrapper function can be used around the call which retrieves the data.